PPUC/Hardware_IO_16_8_1/README.md

 ## High Power Outputs
 There are 8 high power outputs available.
 Usually they are connected to pinball solenoids or flashers.
 A recovery diode for the solenoids is placed on the pcb, so no need for diodes at the coils.
 The outputs are open drain and drive currents up to 6 A with a load connected to a voltage of up to 60 V.

-It's recommended to use 2 wires (there and back) for each solenoid.
+It's recommended to use 2 wires (back and forth) for each solenoid.
 That improves the EMC a lot.

 ## Special Output
 One special output is available for high speed signals.
 The voltage is 5 V, it is a push pull output that can drive a current up to 8 mA.
 It can be used to e.g. control a WS2812 LED strip.